afcarl/Tensorflow-Neuroevolution/_posts/2019-05-19-Weekly_Log.md

 author: Paul Pauls
 ---

-* Created and set up project repository and development environment

-* Created and set up development log
+* _Task_: Created and set up project repository, development environment and development log

-* Processed phone call notes and created extensive private notes, roadmap and ToDos
+* _Task_: Processed phone call notes and created extensive private notes, roadmap and ToDos

-* I studied up on Tensorflow and existing Reinforcement Learning Architectures (Explicitely those of Tensorforce and Tensorlayer as they are closest to the project)
+* _Task_: Read up on Tensorflow and read into Architectures of the following Reinforcement Learning Frameworks to check reference work of others:

-* Read research papers 'Large Scale Evolution of Image Classifiers' and 'Regularized Evolution for Image Classifier Architecture Search' in detail as those are the Google Brain research papers recommended by Rezsa.

-* Future Work: Agreed with Rezsa that the next two weeks until the official start of GSoC 2019 on the 27th. of May shall be spent planning, learning and designing the TF-Neuroevolution framework architecture to enable a better final product

-* Task: Read into existing Neuroevolution/NEAT projects to study their architecture (especially NEAT-Python) and again read more into traditional reinforcement learning architectures.
+  - Tensorforce
+  - Tensorlayer
+  - Deepmind RTFL
+  - Google Dopamine
+  - OpenAI Baselines
+  - RLLib

-* Task: Created an architecture-draft of a basic evolutionary algorithm / reinforcement-learning architecture.
-I expect it to be somewhat presentable/discussable tomorrow
+* _Task_: Created first architecture-drafts of basic evolutionary algorithm / reinforcement-learning architectures.
+Will upload in the coming days when matured enough.

+* _Research_: Studied up on the following Research papers:
+  - 'Large Scale Evolution of Image Classifiers'
+  - 'Regularized Evolution for Image Classifier Architecture Search'
+  - 'Neuroevolution: From Architectures to Learning'
+  - 'The Age of Analog Networks'

+* _Thought_: Possible Big-Picture Project Milestones:
+  - Implementation of a basic Neuroevolution framework in TF 2.0 that maximizes in performance and offers drop-in implementation of various specific Neuroevolution algorithms
+  - Implementation of various specific Neuroevolution algortihms that are fitted to the created Neuroevolution framework.
+Possible Algorithms: NEAT, HyperNEAT, ES-HyperNEAT, Novelty-Search, CoDeepNEAT, etc
+  - Extensive Documentation of framework
+  - Extensive Addition of training examples with established RL test environments
+  - Extensive test-coverage
+  - Visualization of Neuroevolution process and progress via Tensorboard
+  - Possible Integration into Tensorflow Ecosystem once it is of sufficient quality

+* _Future Work_: Research to read:
+  - [Research by Claudio Mattiussi](https://sites.google.com/site/claudiomattiussi/Publications), especially his PhD Thesis 'Evolutionary Synthesis of Analog Networks'

+* _Future Work_: Further read into established RL architectures and brainstorm first drafts of the Tensorflow-Neuroevolution architecture